planetaska/ghostblade/README.md

 # Ghostblade: Shinobi Gauntlet
-A command-line maze adventure game written in Rust
+Ghostblade is a command-line maze adventure game written in Rust

 ![Game UI](screenshots/game-ui.png)

-*(Temporary image)*

 ## About
-Ghostblade is a stealth-based maze crawler where you play as a ninja infiltrating a heavily guarded castle.
+Ghostblade is a stealth-based maze crawler where you play as a ninja (Ghostblade) infiltrating a heavily guarded castle.
 Navigate through increasingly complex levels, avoid patrols, and use various tools and mechanics to reach the objective.

 ## Features
 - 10 handcrafted levels with increasing difficulty